Hotrian/HeadlessOverlayToolkit/readme.md

 **Quick Start:**
 - Download and Install [Unity](https://unity3d.com/get-unity/download?ref=personal) (I'm using version 5.3.5f1)
-- Download [the repo as a zip](https://github.com/Hotrian/HeadlessOverlayToolkit/archive/twitchtest.zip) and upzip the folder inside.
+- Download [the repo as a zip](https://github.com/Hotrian/HeadlessOverlayToolkit/archive/twitchtest.zip) and unzip the folder inside.
 - Launch Unity
 - [Click 'Open'](http://image.prntscr.com/image/49b79aeea81e4ad48d1b56df76cef5fb.png), select the folder you unzipped, [click 'Select Folder'](http://image.prntscr.com/image/8c851924eacf4d44944498b26dad74ed.png)
 - Once Unity Loads the project, [Load up the TwitchChat Demo scene](http://image.prntscr.com/image/1bc9e550f875468bb49558b76cc2d1f9.png)
 - [Click Play](http://image.prntscr.com/image/4eba127a9d59427fa1c5b6a06aac8eed.png)
 - Once the project starts, enter your Username, OAuth key (this is basically a password, you can [get yours here](https://twitchapps.com/tmi/)), and desired Channel name [into these boxes](http://image.prntscr.com/image/9ba697c9537d431e8f1b58813cb677a0.png) and click "Press to Connect"
-- WIth any luck, your twitch chat should appear behind one of your controllers :D
+- With any luck, your twitch chat should appear behind one of your controllers :D

+Note that you can copy and paste your oauth key, you don't have to manually type it out, but you do have to get it off that site.

 **If you want to run this headless:**